mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > – Hsueh Tou added the comment, “He has raised it up.”

 *Exactly*.
-Exactly, that is holding, understand of life.
+Exactly, that is holding, understanding of life.

 ##### 1:12:32 end of recording